Metropolitan Swimming: Club Members

 There are 75 swim teams registered as members of Metropolitan Swimming.

 Competitions and Events

 Metro sanctions about 115 swimming competitions per year.
 Most of these are competed in Short Course Yards, then Long Course Meters, and one Open Water Championship.

 Age Group Invitational

 Silver Championship

 The 2014 Metro Silver Championships are held on March 1 to March 3, 2014 at various locations depending on Metro section (Northern, Central, Southern, etc.).
 Junior Olympic cuts can be achieved here, but awards are given to only Silver swimmers and JO qualifiers will not receive awards.
 Any faster swimmer faster than the JO or as fast are not permitted.

-Junior Olympic Championship
+Junior Metropolitan Championships (formerly Age Group Championships and Junior Olympics)

 The 2014 Metropolitan Junior Olympics will stretch across the entire MR LSC or area, and in 2013 this year be held at Nassau County Aquatic Center hosted by Long Island Aquatic Club from March 15 through 17th.
 All swimmers from Metro are allowed to attend within the Metropolitan LSC.